Best Places to Relax in Malaysia for Travelers

 Distinct climate zones add to the beauty of the mountain, with dense rainforest giving way to Sino-European oaks, chestnuts, and eucalyptus trees and finally -rugged barren moonscapes, steep climbs, 600 varieties of flora and fauna wrapped with clouds.

-Mountain Kinabalu, Malaysia’s first Unesco World Heritage Site looks like a crown of wild granite spires draws thousands of visitors each year.
+Mountain Kinabalu, Malaysia’s first Unesco World Heritage Site, looks like a crown of wild granite spires that draws thousands of visitors each year.